konklone/tmcw.github.com/_posts/2012-06-04-the-module-pattern.md

   writing reminded me of the possible memory issue, so that section was added.
 * [Learning JavaScript Design Patterns](http://addyosmani.com/resources/essentialjsdesignpatterns/book/)
   by [Addy Osmani](http://addyosmani.com/blog/) covers this and many other patterns.

+Have more ideas on this subject?
+Let me know over email or by tweeting at `@tmcw`.